shiup/apic-code-example/swagger/oauth-custom/utility/README.md

 Note that this is work in progress, and as time allowed, and more customization is created, I will enhance this file.
 And feel free to contribute to it too.

-## using authenticate-url generic, /basic-auth-generic
+## using authenticate-url generic, /basic-auth-generic/{username}/{password}
 [Support Authenticate URL on IBM APIC](http://www.ibm.com/support/knowledgecenter/SSMNED_5.0.0/com.ibm.apic.toolkit.doc/con_auth_url.html).

+This api :
+- returns 200 if {username} and {password} match what is passed in as HTTP Basic Authorization Header
-This api returns 200 and non-200 without any HTTP response header.
+  - this does not return any HTTP response header
+- return non-200 if the above check fails

 ```
 ~/apim/datapower/xsl (💃 ) curl -v -k -v 'https://datapower/poon/sb/consent/basic-auth-generic/spoon/spoon' --user spoon:spoon